TomB2604/Loom-Response-Workflow-/README.md

 ## Example Data

-Example clips for each behavioural response category (escape, freezing, rearing, no response) are available here:
+Example clips of each behavioural response category (escape, freezing, rearing, no response) and general exploration are available here:
 [Example Data (Google Drive)](paste-your-link-here)

 ---